 Can You Freeze Zucchini Noodles

-You can freeze Zucchini Noodles, but they will lose their firmness and could end up a soggy mess.
+You can freeze Zoodles, but they will lose their firmness and could end up a soggy mess.
 If you want to store some of your garden’s bounty, a better option is dehydrating them!

 Zucchini Noodles Nutrition